chickey96/artsy/README.md

   * logged in users can edit/delete their own comments
   * logged in users can add products to their cart
   * logged in users can view cart, edit product quantity, or delete items

-## Technologies
-* AWS/CloudFront
-  * product images are stored with Amazon Web Services, with CloudFront           deployed to reduce load time
-* Postgres database
-  * all data other than product images is stored and accessed using a postgres    database
-* Ruby on Rails/ React
-  * Artsy uses Ruby on Rails on the backend with React on the frontend

-## Contributing

-If you are interested in contributing to Artsy, please fork the repository and use a feature branch.
-Pull requests are always welcome.

 ## Links